rycolab/dependency-structures/README.md

 Use Python 3.6 or newer.
 [Source](https://docs.python.org/3/whatsnew/3.6.html#whatsnew36-pep528).

-If this is absolutely not an option, check this [Stackoverflow answer](https://stackoverflow.com/questions/31685841/unicodeencodeerror-with-windows-console-in-python-3#31686890).
+If this is absolutely not an option, check this [Stack Overflow answer](https://stackoverflow.com/questions/31685841/unicodeencodeerror-with-windows-console-in-python-3#31686890).